 - Reduce margin and gutter sizes to allow more space for the text.

-- Set the font size to the smallest size the reader is comfortable with, and save it as a permanent setting on the device.
+- Provide user with precise, fine grain control of the font size for the web site, and save it as a permanent setting on the device.

 - Add horizontal scrolling to elements which are too wide to fit the viewport.